tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 Here we see all the characters were replaced with numbers.
 Now somewhere else can decide what goes with the 1's, 2's, and 0's.
 In our case, the 1's were `"O"`, the 2's were `"X"`, and the 0's were `""`.

-Having this structure allows for many things, especially once you know how to manipulate it.
+Having this structure allows for many things, especially once we know how to manipulate it.
 There are several functions built into languages just for the purpose of working with arrays and their common use cases.
-Now that we have this, constructing something like a word search would be easy to store in data.
+Knowing this, constructing something like a word search would be easy to store in data.
 You would just make an array of arrays of the letters you were using.

-You could also have a maze like so:
+Constructing a maze could also be done like so:

 ```ts
 const maze: number[][] = [